preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/header/index.rst

 .. image:: workplace-header-search.png

-These are the same as the tenanr settings.
+The available settings are the same as in the tenant settings.
 See the heading "Search" on this page for more information: :doc:`Header settings in Omnia 6.5 </admin-settings/tenant-settings/settings/header/header-65/index>`

 Classic Mega Menu
 *******************